KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Dependencies

 Written against the glTF 2.0 spec.
 This extension may use KHR_texture_basisu, KHR_texture_float_bc6h or KHR_texture_float_f16

 ## Overview
-This extension provides the ability to define image-based lights in a glTF scene.
+This extension provides the ability to define image-based lights in a glTF scene using KTX v2 images.
 Image-based lights consist of an environment map that represents specular radiance for the scene as well as irradiance information.
 This can be used on it's own - ie a glTF asset with only environment map data - for a usecase where the IBL needs to be distributed.
 It can also be used together with model data, for usecases where a model shall be displayed in a defined environment.